shaderLABS/shaderBOT/README.md

 ### Discord Application

-You must enable the "Server Members Intent" switch (below "Privileged Gateway Intents") under the "Bot" tab of your [Discord application](https://discord.com/developers/applications) in order for some features to work.
+You must enable the "Server Members Intent" and "Message Content Intent" switches in the "Bot" tab of your [Discord application](https://discord.com/developers/applications) in order for some features to work.

 ### Bot Settings